ACTS Utility Assistance Policies

 How ACTS Can Help

-- For assistance with NOVEC, PWCSA, VAWC, WG and CG, households must reside in Prince William County.
+- For assistance with NOVEC, PWCSA, VAWC and CG, households must reside in Prince William County.

 - ACTS does not assist with initial deposit payments, fees for unauthorized usage/tampering, returned check/insufficient funds fees or closed accounts.